streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

     tar xvfz apache-pulsar-offloaders-2.5.1-bin.tar.gz
     ```

-    > **Note**
-    >
+    {% callout title="Note" type="note" %}
-    > * If you run Pulsar in a bare metal cluster, make sure that the `offloaders` tarball is unzipped in each broker's Pulsar directory.
+        * If you run Pulsar in a bare metal cluster, make sure that the `offloaders` tarball is unzipped in each broker's Pulsar directory.

-    >
-    > * If you run Pulsar in Docker or deploying Pulsar using a Docker image (such as K8S and DCOS), you can use the `apachepulsar/pulsar-all` image.
+    * If you run Pulsar in Docker or deploying Pulsar using a Docker image (such as K8S and DCOS), you can use the `apachepulsar/pulsar-all` image.
 The `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.
+    {% /callout %}

 3. Copy the Pulsar offloaders as `offloaders` in the Pulsar directory.